ocaml-gospel/gospel/doc/getting-started.rst

         invariant capacity > 0
         invariant Set.cardinal contents <= capacity *)

+The ``Set`` module is part of the :doc:`Gospel standard library <stdlib>`.
+Although it tries to mimic familiar interfaces from the OCaml standard library, those two should not be confused: logical declarations only can appear in specifications.

-Now that our type is annotated with its models and invariants, we can attach specifications to the functions to show how they interact with the container.
+Now that we annotated our type with its models and invariants, we can attach specifications to the functions to show how they interact with the container.

 The function ``create`` returns a container when provided a capacity.
 We may